I decided to put Ayn Rand’s Atlas Shrugged on my reading list when I heard of it for the first time a few months ago (my culture isn’t Anglo-Saxon).

 One of them is that man’s most important goal is to pursue what makes him/her happy as long as it doesn’t come at the cost of sacrificing someone else’s freedom.

 Rand explains that maximizing happiness is not about “traveling” or “retiring in your thirties”, but that it is about doing the things that fulfill you the most — even if it’s difficult.

 In Atlas Shrugged, Rand tells the story of a group of people who relentlessly work at doing what they do best, experiencing considerable satisfaction along the way.

 These people take responsibility for pretty much everything going on in their lives — and this is why they succeed — up to the point when they start taking care of other people’s responsibilities: the villains of the book.

-They are characterized as simply waiting to be told what to do and find excuses when something goes wrong.
+They are represented as waiting to be told what to do and find excuses when something goes wrong.

-Rand’s message is that your life is yours and you must take responsibility for it or someone else will for you- and they will take your freedom at the same time.
+Rand’s message is that your life is yours and you must take responsibility for it or someone else will – and they will take your freedom at the same time.